Pan-Iranist Party: History

 In the early 1990s, Pezeshkpour wrote a letter of apology to the new Supreme Leader, Ali Khamenei, stating that he wished to return to Iran and promised to stay out of politics for good.
 Khamenei accepted the apology and allowed Pezeshkpour to return so he would not resume his previous political activities.
 However, some time afterwards, Pezeshkpour became active in politics once again and reestablished the Pan-Iranist Party in Iran.
 He reformed the party structure and abandoned much of the old organizational ideology that Forouhar had opposed and originally led to the division.
 However, the Pan-Iranist Party and Mellat Iran did not reconcile and continued to function as separate organizations.

 In the wake of the student demonstrations of 1999, many members of the Pan-Iranist Party were arrested and nine members of the party leadership, including Pezeshkpour himself, were summoned to the Islamic Revolutionary Court.
 The charges made against them included distribution of anti-government propaganda in the official party newspaper, National Sovereignty.

 In the summer of 2004, an attempt by a motorist, allegedly an undercover operative of the Ministry of Intelligence, on the life of Mohsen Pezeshkpour failed in front of his residence in Tehran.

-On August 27, 2009, Hossein Shahriari, Reza Kermani, and Hojat Kalashi, three veteran members of the Pan Iranist Party, were arrested in the residence of Reza Kermani and sentenced to 18 months imprisonment for “propaganda against the regime, and being a member of the Pan Iranist Party” by the Revolutionary Court in Karaj.

 During January, 2011, co-founder of the Pan Iranist Party, Mohsen Pezeshkpour was announced dead when under house arrest by the Iranian Government.
 As a result, Reza Kermani was declared the new General Secretary of the Pan Iranist Party.

 Reza Kermani died on January 30, 2013, due to health issues brought upon him by the 18 months imprisonment within Gohardasht Prison, where many have deemed conditions inhumane and criticized internationally.